Skip to main content

 3. Go to the Capabilities tab and enable Associated Domains.

-4. Add the unilink subdomain from the Trackier MMP app settings in the format: applinks:subdomain.unilink.me.
+4. Add the unilink subdomain from the Apptrove MMP app settings in the format: applinks:subdomain.unilink.me.

 note

-Trackier hosts the apple-app-site-association file to support Universal Links.
-Ensure the unilink subdomain is correctly configured in both Trackier MMP and Xcode.
+Apptrove hosts the apple-app-site-association file to support Universal Links.
+Ensure the unilink subdomain is correctly configured in both Apptrove MMP and Xcode.

 1. Build and install the app on an iOS device or simulator.